neoforged/Documentation/docs/resources/server/tags.md

 #### Copying Tag Contents

-NeoForge providers a special type of `IntrinsicHolderTagsProvider` called `BlockTagCopyingItemTagProvider`, intended for item tags that mirror the contents of its associated block tags.
+NeoForge provides a special type of `IntrinsicHolderTagsProvider` called `BlockTagCopyingItemTagProvider`, intended for item tags that mirror the contents of its associated block tags.
 Instead of using the `TagAppender`, instead call `copy`, passing the block tag to copy to the item tag.

 ```java
 public class ExampleBlockTagCopyingItemTagProvider extends BlockTagCopyingItemTagProvider {